 Compiling video formats is similar to compiling any other source language.
-A good place to start is with the man (reference) page (vfc); this shows the different options available to you.
+A good place to start is with the vfc man (reference) page; this shows the different options available to you.

 Moreover, using the compiler to create video format object files from your own source files is similar to using templates.
-You can read "How to Use the Compiler With Templates" on page 2 for a description of that process.
+See "How to Use the Compiler With Templates" on page 3 for a description of that process.

-This chapter describes the following topics:
+This chapter has the following main sections: